colorchestra/smol/README.md

 # smol

-A minimal Hugo theme based on [Blank](https://github.com/Vimux/Blank) using a Monospace font and not much else.
+A minimal Hugo theme that respects your privacy and is easy on your bandwidth.

+smol is based on [Blank](https://github.com/Vimux/Blank) created by [Vimux](https://github.com/Vimux)

 ## Features